bryangoodrich/design-patterns/Chapter 01 Strategy/README.md

 It should be pointed out that inheritance is an IS-A relationship (a Honda is-a subtype of car).
 What we should aim for are HAS-A relationships (a Honda has-a set of tires, has-a engine, etc.).

+### Design Principle 3

+    Program to interfaces, not implementations

+This extends from the HAS-A relationships.
+By using interfaces--a class extending a set of behaviors--we can extend an object's capabilities without changing how the object is implemented.
+In addition, these interfaces can be dynamically changed at runtime allowing for even more flexibility in how an object is used under changing circumstances.

+### Strategy Pattern

+    Strategy - Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithms vary independently from clients that use it.

+This pattern gets at everything talked about in Chapter 1.
+The 3 design principles outlined above are essentially the ways we can ensure we implement the strategy pattern in concrete ways.
+By composing objects of other objects and behaviors (interfaces), we can capture what varies independent of any client implementation.
+The Python code will show how this can be done using the Duck examples.

 ## Functional Programming Perspective

 As an alternative to using classes, or at least thinking in terms of objects, we can encapsulate data and behavior in a number of ways.